jakeoung/ShapeFromProjections/README.md

 # Welcome to ctdr

-This repository provides the official code for the paper "title" [arxiv](https://)
+This repository provides the official code for the paper "title" [arxiv](https://) (To be released soon)

 ## Install

 ### Install requirements

-The code requires python3 and [Pytorch)(https://pytorch.org) using CUDA on Linux.
+The code requires python3 and [Pytorch](https://pytorch.org) using CUDA on Linux.
 Install other requirements:

 ```
 pip install trimesh